On the "Induction Bias" in Sequence Models: Implementation Details

 \subsection{Models}

 The transformer model is based on the GPT-2 architecture \citep{radford2019language}, with $6$ layers and a model (embedding/hidden) dimension of 256.
 Other architectural parameters, including an MLP expansion factor of $4$, follow the default GPT-2 (small) settings.
+The Mamba model used in \cref{sec:weight_sharing} has $6$ layers, model dimension $256$, expansion factor $2$ (inner dimension $512$), state size $64$, and convolution kernel size $4$.

 Both the LSTM and Dense-SSM use a single-layer recurrent cell followed by a linear classification head to map the hidden state to token logits.
 We use an input and hidden dimension of $768$ for the LSTM, and $256$ for the Dense-SSM.
 See \citet{ebrahimi2025revisiting} for additional details on the Bilinear architecture used for Dense-SSM.
 We also experiment with a $2$-layer transformer and a single-layer LSTM with a hidden dimensionality of $256$; sample-efficiency results for these variants are provided in the Appendix~\Cref{app:smaller_models}.